bgachara/bgachara.github.io/posts/rust_ref.md

 /* no arguments */
 let nil = || 9 * 10;
 ```

 - When we store a closure as a variable, we can call it the same we would a function.

 ### Capturing Enviroment

-- Closures differ form functions in that they capture values from the scope they are defined in.
+- Closures differ from functions in that they capture values from the scope they are defined in.

 ```rust

 let house_number = 388;
 let print_number = || println!("{house_number}");

 print_number();

 ```
-- when we take values from the enviroment we take them by reference.
+- When we take values from the enviroment we take them by reference.

 ### Ownership and move